akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240314000000/index.md

 Categories: cs-AI, cs-CL, cs.CL
 Keyword Score: 50
 Keywords: Fine-tuning, Supervised Learning, LLaMA, Mistral, Neural Machine Translation
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.07691v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.07691v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.07691v1.pdf" filename="2403.07691v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.07691v2.pdf" filename="2403.07691v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 While recent preference alignment algorithms for language models have demonstrated promising results, <b>supervised</b> <b>fine-tuning</b> (SFT) remains imperative for achieving successful convergence.
 In this paper, we study the crucial role of SFT within the context of preference alignment, emphasizing that a minor penalty for the disfavored generation style is sufficient for preference-aligned SFT.
 Building on this foundation, we introduce a straightforward and innovative reference model-free monolithic odds ratio preference optimization algorithm, ORPO, eliminating the necessity for an additional preference alignment phase.
 We demonstrate, both empirically and theoretically, that the odds ratio is a sensible choice for contrasting favored and disfavored styles during SFT across the diverse sizes from 125M to 7B.
-Specifically, <b>fine-tuning</b> Phi-2 (2.7B), <b>Llama-2</b> (7B), and <b>Mistral</b> (7B) with ORPO on the UltraFeedback alone surpasses the performance of state-of-the-art language models with more than 7B and 13B parameters: achieving up to 12.20% on $\text{AlpacaEval}_{2.0}$ and 7.32 in <b>MT-Bench,</b> as shown in Figures 1 and 12.
+Specifically, <b>fine-tuning</b> Phi-2 (2.7B), <b>Llama-2</b> (7B), and <b>Mistral</b> (7B) with ORPO on the UltraFeedback alone surpasses the performance of state-of-the-art language models with more than 7B and 13B parameters: achieving up to 12.20% on $\text{AlpacaEval}_{2.0}$ (Figure 1), 66.19% on IFEval (instruction-level loose, Table 6), and 7.32 in <b>MT-Bench</b> (Figure 12).
 We release code and model checkpoints for <b>Mistral-ORPO-$\alpha$</b> (7B) and <b>Mistral-ORPO-$\beta$</b> (7B).

 {{</citation>}}